0x5ea000000/coreumjs/README.md

 ### Codegen

 Contract schemas live in `./contracts`, and protos in `./proto`.
-Look inside of `scripts/codegen.js` and configure the settings for bundling your SDK and contracts into `coreumjs`:
+Look inside of `scripts/codegen.js` and configure the settings for bundling your SDK and contracts into `coreum`:

 ```
 yarn codegen